crmaykish/Pixel-Poker/README.md

 - Cache textures instead of loading from file every time, see if it helps CPU usage

 ## Bugs
-- Sometimes drawing only four cards
-- a ton of memory leaks

 ## Todo List